Yyyyaaaannnnoooo/Yyyyaaaannnnoooo.github.io/dither-archive/README.md

 * dialogues are still buggy one problem migth be in scene.js line 1320
 * need to add two phase dialogues for quests
 * task manager should advance tasks of different types
+* remove markers for go_to quests
+* add find dithers quest
+* add final maeesage from quest three and also add an object in the game where dithering can be tested
+* the get 14 neighbours does not work as expected it returns an array but it is base don 14 different arrays

+* character animation sshould be loaded once...